Happy International Women’s Day…

 “I just might come up with something, you know, ‘just between us girls,'” she tells the police.

 As a “procedural,” the reporter’s manipulative interview with the teenager might be worth discussing in a “reporting techniques” or ethics class, but a lot of the dialogue is hard to take with a straight face — even before the line, “I’m just wacky about mayonnaise!”
-(Or the revelation that “Temptation” is her favorite song.)
+(Or the revelation that “Temptation” is the teenage murderer’s favorite song.)

 In the 1930s Kilgallen had repeated Nellie Bly’s round-the-world stunt and wrote a book about it, but “The Big Story” was more interested in crime reports.
 By the time of this broadcast, Kilgallen had gone on to be a famous columnist and co-host of the married-couple-chat radio show, “Breakfast with Dorothy and Dick.”
 In the ’50s she would add TV panel-show celebrity to her credentials.